EU, EEA, and Swiss citizens can live and work in Germany without restrictions but will need to register with the local German authorities.

 German citizenship for EU citizens

-German citizenship for EU citizens is offered after eight years, or less in certain conditions; for example it’s only seven years if you’ve taken an integration course.
+German citizenship for EU citizens is available after eight years, or less in certain conditions; for example, it’s only seven years if you’ve taken an integration course.
 Germany typically doesn’t allow dual citizenship except for certain citizens, which includes EU nationals.
-Read more in our guide to citizenship in Germany.
+Read even more in our guide to citizenship in Germany.